BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/einvoice/docs/faq.md

 __A:__
 : __Python__
-  1. Some knowledge of Python
+  1. Intermediate knowledge of Python.
   2. Python 3.6 or greater, _Python 3.10 or greater is recommended._.

 <hr>